dawsonc/a_tale_of_two_gradients/README.md

 # A Tale of Two Gradients
-Testing gradient-based optimization for manipulation
+Exploring gradient-based optimization for manipulation.
+For more information, see our video [here](https://youtu.be/GpS5OB7l-dY) and report in `report.pdf`.

 ## Installation